Arkansas learns act information

 How to apply.

 Your child has to be enrolled in Christ the King Catholic School to apply for EFA funds.
-Once your child has been accepted into Christ the King School, we will let you know when Year 2 applications are available.
+Once your child has been accepted into Christ the King School, we will let you know when the portal is open for accepting new applications.
 Student eligibility to receive EFA funds will be determined by the Arkansas Department of Education.
-You could be eligible to receive funds up to $6,900 to be used toward tuition.
+You could be eligible to receive funds up to $7,208 to be used toward tuition.

 Questions?

-Contact Kathy House, Principal, at 501-225-7883 or khouse@ctklr.org for questions regarding the EFA program and/or registering your child at Christ the King Catholic School.
+Contact Linda Crochet, at 501-225-6774 or lcrochet@ctklr.org for questions regarding the EFA program and/or registering your child at Christ the King Catholic School.